trustyuri/trustyuri-spec/README.md

 The last 45 characters of this URI (after the period symobl `.`) are the tail of the trusty URI.
-The first two characters of the tail (`RA` in this example) define the type and version of the algorithm.
+The first two characters of the tail (`RA` in this example) define the type and version of the module.
 (Only `FA` for plain file content and `RA` for sets of RDF graphs are supported at this point.)
 The remaining 43 characters are the hash part of the trusty URI.
 This hash can be used to check the content of the resource this URI represents.